Bryan De La Cruz Player Props: Marlins vs. Rockies

-On Tuesday, Bryan De La Cruz (.488 on-base percentage in past 10 games, 151 points above season-long percentage) and the Miami Marlins face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 8:40 PM ET.
+Bryan De La Cruz -- with a slugging percentage of .811 in his past 10 games, including three home runs -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the mound, on May 24 at 8:40 PM ET.

-He reached base in all four of his plate appearances (4-for-4) in his most recent game against the Rockies.
+He had a one-hit showing in his previous game (1-for-3) against the Rockies.

 Bryan De La Cruz Game Info & Props vs. the Rockies